Cactoidal/GodotEthersV3/DOCUMENTATION.md

 `retries` is the number of times the application will try to perform the request until it receives a successful response code.
 The default number of attempts is 3.
 Note that in addition to retries, GodotEthers is programmed to reduce RPC load and dependency by automatically cycling through all the RPC nodes listed for a given network.

+This function will return the raw RPC response in the `callback["result"]`.

 _____

 * #### `Ethers.convert_to_bignum(number, token_decimals=18)`